stalyn21/nn_qdpso/src/one_swarm_mlp/one_swarm_mlp.md

-# Training ANN with QPSO using one swarm
+# Training ANN with QPSO using One Swarm

 ## Requirements
 - GNU/Linux (Kali Linux in this case)